covacbb/msautomaticseg/README.md

 This repository describes a pipeline designed for rapid automatic segmentation of lesions in brain MRI, their 3D visualization, and anatomical characterization.
 The principal goal is to provide a unified framework that integrates:

 - **Preprocessing**.
-Includes skull stripping, bias field correction and noise reduction of MRI sequences
+Includes skull stripping, bias field correction and noise reduction of MRI sequences.
 - **Registration**.
 Aligns the sequences to a common spatial reference.
 - **Probabilistic atlas registration** and generation of a **similarity map**.
 - **Tissue segmentation**.
 Classifies brain tissues into gray matter, white matter and CSF.